-The MAME development environment for Windows consists of the GCC compiler (by way of MinGW), and the MSYS2 (POSIX/Unix compatability layer), plus various utilities such as Python and Git.
-It is available as a prepackaged installer, or can be assembled from upstream components.
+The MAME development environment for Windows consists of the MinGW GCC compiler, MSYS2 environment (POSIX/Unix compatibility layer), plus various utilities such as Python and Git.
+It is available pre-packaged, or can be assembled by installing MSYS2 with the necessary packages.

-Source control is handled by github (https://github.com/mamedev/mame.git), so you'll need to check out a copy.
-Various modules are disabled by default, but can be enabled through arguments when building and may require additional MSYS2 packages to be installed.
+Our main source code repository is hosted on GitHub (https://github.com/mamedev/mame.git), so you’ll need to check out a copy.
+Various features are disabled by default, but can be enabled through arguments when building, and may require additional MSYS2 packages to be installed.
+For more information on compiling MAME, see the relevant page on our documentation site.

-If you are installing it in a location other than the default (c:\msys64 or c:\msys32), after you unpack double-click : autorebase.bat
+If you are installing it in a location other than the default (C:\Users\Public\msys64), after you unpack, double-click: autorebase.bat

 Important thing is to setup your git environment first